Maryland Lawyer Helps Injured Maritime Workers Get Compensation

 Contact a Rockville lawyer for a free initial consultation if you’ve suffered a maritime injury

 Beiser Law Firm represents injured harbor workers in Maryland and nationwide, and others in seeking workers’ compensation benefits.
-Please call 301-298-1088 or contact me online for a free initial consultation at my Rockville office.
+Please call 301-298-1088, contact me online or email me directly at [email protected] for a free initial consultation at my Rockville office.